Influence of fake news in Twitter during the 2016 US presidential election: Results

-Table~\ref{tab:url_stats} shows the number of tweets and the number of users having sent tweets with a URL pointing to a website belonging to one of the seven media categories we defined.
-Figure~\ref{fig:num_tweets_num_users} shows the number of tweets and users grouped in four categories: fake \& extremely biased news, right \& right leaning news, center news and left \& left leaning news.
-We see a large number of tweets linking to fake news websites, 3.8 million, and extremely biased news websites, 4.7 million.
-However, the majority of tweets linking to news outlets points toward left leaning news websites, 7.1 million, closely followed by center news websites with 6.8 million.
-Tweets directing to left and left leaning news websites represent together 35\% of the total and tweets directing towards center news outlets represents 32\% (see Fig. \ref{fig:num_tweets_num_users}a).
-Tweets directing to fake and extremely biased news websites representing a considerable share of 29\%.
-When considering the number of distinct users having sent the tweets instead of the number of tweets, the share of left and left leaning websites increases to 42\% and the share of center news to 32\%, while the share going to fake news and extremely biased news is equal to 14\% (see Fig. \ref{fig:num_tweets_num_users}b).
-Our first results show that the number of tweets linking to websites producing fake and extremely biased news is comparable with the number for center, left and left leaning media outlets.
-However, when taking into account the heterogeneous activity of users, a different picture emerges.
-Indeed, users posting links to fake news or extremely biased websites are, in average, more active than users posting links to other news websites (see Tab.\,\ref{tab:url_stats}).
+We see a large number of tweets linking to fake news websites and extremely biased news websites (Fig.~\ref{fig:num_tweets_num_users}a and Table~\ref{tab:url_stats}).
+However, the majority of tweets linking to news outlets points toward left leaning news websites closely followed by center news websites.
+Tweets directing to left and left leaning news websites represent together 38\% of the total and tweets directing towards center news outlets represents 21\%.
+Tweets directing to fake and extremely biased news websites represents a share of {25\%}.
+When considering the number of distinct users having sent the tweets instead of the number of tweets (Fig.~\ref{fig:num_tweets_num_users}b and Table~\ref{tab:url_stats}), the share of left and left leaning websites increases to {43\%} and the share of center news to {29\%}, while the share going to fake news and extremely biased news is equal to {12\%} (the share of users differ slightly from Table~\ref{tab:url_stats} when grouping categories as users may belong to several categories).
+The number of tweets linking to websites producing fake and extremely biased news is comparable with the number for center, left and left leaning media outlets.
+However, users posting links to fake news or extreme bias {(right)} websites are, in average, more active than users posting links to other news websites (Table\,\ref{tab:url_stats}).
 In particular, they post around twice the number of tweets compared to users posting links towards center or left leaning news outlets.\\